lucacrippa88/watson-assistant-training/README.md

 ## Create a Dialog

+The Dialog is a set of nodes, activated when one or more conditions occur, that contain the conversation flow. the nodes are evaluated from the top to the bottom.

+### Some important nodes

-#### welcome
+#### Node 1: welcome
 The welcome node is called when the convresation starts.
 It promps the user with a "welcome" sentence as he starts the chatbot.
+This node should be always the first node in the dialog.

-#### anything_else
+#### Last node: anything_else
+The anything_else node is entered when the chatbot doesn't find a correlation between the user's sentence and a intent.
+This node should be always the last node in the dialog.

 ## How to enhance Watson Assistant conversations